MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 ## Only receive critical exceptions

 By default, .NET Application Performance Monitoring defines critical exceptions as exceptions handled by specific exception handlers provided by the .NET framework.
 These handlers catch top-level ASP.NET exceptions and web service exceptions that the monitored application failed to catch and handle internally.
 By adding exception handlers, you're adding to what application monitoring's definition of what a critical exception is.
 In effect, any exceptions handled by these functions will be considered critical exceptions.
-The advantage to using exception handlers is that you maintain the benefit of streamlined reporting of critical exceptions only, but you have the additional benefit of reporting functions that are of interest to you.
+The advantage to using exception handlers is that you maintain the benefit of streamlined reporting of critical exceptions only, but you have the another benefit of reporting functions that are of interest to you.
 For more information and a list of default exception handlers, see [Use Exception Handlers to Define Critical Exceptions](use-exception-handlers-define-critical-exceptions.md).

 ## Improve client-side monitoring performance